 These tips should give you a good starting point, but feel free to experiment and find what works best for you.
 Have fun with your practice sessions and keep improving your guitar playing skills!

 If you have followed guitar players online, you will see some have practice schedules of up to 8 hours or more!
 This is a long day and some crazy devotion to the art.

 But is it a bad thing to practice as long as they do?
 Maybe there is a secret that they know that you don’t?

 If you are going to play longer than 2 hours per day, you will want to make sure to have a plan.
-It is quite fine to practice as long as you can in one day to simply work your muscles.
+It is fine to practice as long as you can to simply work your muscles.
 You don’t want to try and memorize theory for that long.
-But working your hand doing simple scales will help increase your hand strength which will help with accuracy and speed.
+But working your hand doing simple scales will help increase your hand strength, which will help with accuracy and speed.

-If you want to sit for 4 hours working scales up and down the fret board, you bet your bottom dollar that your accuracy will increase!
+If you want to sit for 4 hours working scales up and down the fret board, you can bet that your accuracy will increase!

-I mean don’t let your hand go numb, but work it until you can’t and take a break.
+I mean, don’t let your hand go numb, but work it until you can’t and take a break.
 If you set enough time to do this regularly, great results will follow.

 As you may have already realized, we are very big on having goals and a plan!

 The right plan will help you advance so much sooner than just winging it.
 Your practice schedule is a huge goal to try and keep each week.